SmartPracticeschool/SBSPS-Challenge-2700-Twitter-Sentiment-Analysis-Extraction-for-COVID-19/Pictures/README.md

-This File contains the Pictures used in the ReadME of the Repository
+This File contains the Pictures, Videos used in the ReadME of the Repository